-Personal trainer promotional video for Zoran
+Personal trainer promotional video

 Recently, I was commissioned to produce this personal trainer promotional video for Zoran who works at Train Fitness in Southwark, London.